peeriot/.github/profile/README.md

-**Peeriot. peer-to-peer meets IoT**
+**Peeriot: peer-to-peer meets IoT.**

-The future of AI, IoT and Connectivity.
-We are p2p experts and the enabler for device and software manufacturers.

-We enable the worlds devices a) to connect directly and b) to understand each other autonomously.
+We enable secure, self-organized devices & networks.

+We offer a low-code software suite to simplify Iot data exchange by 10x.